AlecThomson/wsclean/doc/source/selfcal.rst

 Self-calibration
 ================

-WSClean can be used to perform self-cal, and has some flexibility to support many different scenarios.
-There are two main approaches:
+WSClean can be used to perform self-cal.
+There are two main approaches, supporting a range of scenarios:

 - Use WSClean to fill the ``MODEL_DATA`` with predicted visibilities from an imaging run.
 When using ``-mgain`` with a value less than 1, WSClean will fill the column.
 This column can then be used during calibration (e.g. with DP3).
 The advantage of this is that it is